 Lessons learned: The Airbus A380 is one of those failed projects examples that teach you the importance of proper workforce coordination.
 Unexpected problems will always be a challenge, but there are added challenges when your workforce is based remotely or in silos.
 For instance, it can take longer to report problems and coordinate the right response.
-If Airbus’ dispersed project teams had better-prioritized communication, the problem could have been solved before the installation phase, before it was too late.
+If Airbus’s dispersed project teams had better-prioritized communication, the problem could have been solved before the installation phase, before it was too late.

-When teams work across geographies, it’s important to set goals and metrics to ensure everyone their tasks, what they’re expected to achieve and when.
+When teams work across geographies, it’s important to set goals and metrics to ensure everyone understands their tasks, like what they’re expected to achieve and when.
 Resource management allows you to manipulate resource data in real time, so, if something goes wrong, the problem can be resolved as soon as possible.
 Using remote workers makes it difficult to gather everyone in a room, explain the problem, and find the solution.
-Resource management tools provide real-time reporting for full visibility over your resources, so you can instantly action change.
+Resource management tools provide real-time reporting for full visibility over your resources, so you can instantly enact change.

 In 2012, when Knight Capital was brought on to work on new code for a new SEC program, an over-optimistic deadline caused them to go to production with test code.
 After production, a glitch cost the company $440 million within the first 30 minutes of trading, and company stock fell 75% within just two days.

 Lessons learned: You need a granular-level view of your projects to forecast how long a project will feasibly take to complete and avoid setting unrealistic targets or deadlines.
 Resource management is crucial in analyzing and utilizing project resources, so projects can be completed as efficiently as possible without the need to rush work or take shortcuts.

 The project failure examples listed above were carried out on a monumental scale—involving a sea of moving parts and relied on a lot of people to complete.
 While no project can guarantee success, resource management can help measure and manage the moving parts of a project.
 The right resource management solution can help a project manager gain more control over their projects, providing insight into every step of the process.